How to Apply

 CNRC no longer requires Graduate Record Examination (GRE) scores for application to its graduate programs.

 If your native language is not English, you should arrange to take the TOEFL test.
 Please self-report your scores in your application.
 Official score reports are only required upon offer of admission.
 For detailed instructions on submission of official scores and on requests for exemption, please see the University of Minnesota’s Office of Graduate Admissions page on English Language Proficiency Information.

 Documents to Upload

 Submit a writing sample that best demonstrates your compositional skills and training.
 Depending upon the program to which you apply, the writing sample should reflect your proficiency in an ancient language, your coursework in ancient Mediterranean or Near Eastern topics, and/or your coursework in the study of religion.
-The sample should be about 10-25 pages long, but doctoral applicants should submit the higher page count of this range.
+Doctoral applicants should submit the higher word count of the range required.

 Transcripts from all previous colleges attended

 Unofficial transcripts are accepted.
 Should you be offered admission, Graduate Admissions will then solicit official transcripts.